LoveDoLove-Forked-Projects/Auto-Il2cppDumper/README.md

 # Auto-Il2cppDumper
 Il2CppDumper without Magisk/Zygisk, dump il2cpp data at runtime, can bypass protection, encryption and obfuscation.

-This project is based on BrianGIG [Auto-Il2cppDumper](https://github.com/BryanGIG/Auto-Il2cppDumper) which I continue to maintain it
+This project is forked from BrianGIG [Auto-Il2cppDumper](https://github.com/BryanGIG/Auto-Il2cppDumper)

-# NO support
+# Discontined

-Due to the variety and complexity of protection and encryption methods utilized by many games, I cannot offer support or assistance for this project.
-Consequently, the Issues section is closed.
-Currently, only Pull Requests are being accepted.
-Please refrain from contacting me privately or creating unrelated issues on my other projects.
+This project is no longer maintained.
+Due to the increasing variety and complexity of game protection and encryption methods, I have chosen to discontinue development.
+There are no plans for future commits, releases, or support.

 # How to use
 Download pre-compiled libs [HERE](https://github.com/AndnixSH/Auto-Il2cppDumper/releases) and follow steps below